 Threats

-As a parasite, sea lice have a lot of inherent threats.
+As a parasite, they have a lot of inherent threats.
 Most of these threats come from human intervention.
-Sea lice monitoring on salmon farms have started to be conducted.
+Their monitoring of salmon farms has started to be conducted.
 This conscious effort to curb the rise of sea lice has reduced their numbers.
 This monitoring includes removing dead and infected fish, allowing the healthy fish to thrive in cleaner waters.
-A number of vaccines and drugs have also been used to disinfect the waters, but environmental concerns have limited this avenue.
+Several vaccines and drugs have also been used to disinfect the waters, but environmental concerns have limited this avenue.

-Their threat to humans is a subject that is very convoluted.
-Sea lice are only a threat to fish as they do not host themselves on humans.
-However, many people get confused with small jellyfish larvae that can get caught on swimmers’ bathing suits and release toxins that cause skin irritation, nausea, and an itch.
-This is known as the sea bather’s eruption.
+Their threat to humans is a very convoluted subject.
+Sea lice are only a threat to fish as they do not host themselves to humans.
+However, many people get confused with sea anemone or small jellyfish larvae that can get caught in swimmers’ bathing suits and release toxins that cause skin irritation, fever, lesions, nausea, and an itch.
+This is known as the seabather’s eruption.
 However, these are completely different animals.

 - The female sea louse is much larger than the males.